GPT1 – Improving Language Understanding by Generative Pre-Training

 "

-We have already succeeded in generating text with GPT1
+We have already managed to generate text with GPT1

-We have used model.generate to generate the output tokens all at once, but let's see how to generate them one by one.
-To do this, instead of using model.generate we are going to use model, which actually calls the model.forward method.
+We have used model.generate to generate the output tokens all at once, but we are going to see how to generate them one by one.
+For this, instead of using model.generate, we will use model, which actually calls the model.forward method.

 outputs = model(**input_tokens)